 Unconscious biases are social stereotypes about certain groups of people that individuals form outside of their own conscious awareness.
-Often when we think about a bias, we think of it as a deliberate and malicious action against someone else.
-But sometimes biases occur without conscious realization.
-This can lead to to problems ranging from microaggressions in the workplace, to unintended harassment or racism.
+Often when we think about a bias, we think of a deliberate and malicious action against someone else.
+However, sometimes biases occur without any conscious realization at all.
+This can lead to problems ranging from microaggressions in the workplace to unintended harassment or racism.
 Here, we’ll explore types of unconscious bias in the workplace.

 What Are the Different Types of Unconscious Bias?

 An affinity bias refers to our tendency to gravitate toward people similar to ourselves.
 If you’ve ever wondered why similar people tend to become friends, it’s because of this as we tend to like people who remind us of ourselves or someone we know and like.